Bus driver shortage forces Vancouver schools to go remote

-VANCOUVER — A shortage of bus drivers caused by a surge of the highly contagious COVID-19 omicron variant has forced Vancouver Public Schools in southwest Washington to switch to a rotating schedule of remote instruction in its middle and high schools, making it the latest Pacific Northwest school district to suffer impacts from the pandemic’s spread.
+VANCOUVER, Wash.
+(AP) — A shortage of bus drivers caused by a surge of the highly contagious COVID-19 omicron variant has forced Vancouver Public Schools in southwest Washington to switch to a rotating schedule of remote instruction in its middle and high schools, making it the latest Pacific Northwest school district to suffer impacts from the pandemic’s spread.

 Three groups of schools will take turns doing online instruction for one week each in a rotation that starts Tuesday and goes until Jan.
 27, The Columbian reported.